gabrielmathias/strum/README.md

 # strum
-A really simple tool to our strum managment
+A really simple tool to our scrum managment